mozilla/webdev-bootcamp/index.rst

 .. note::
-   `This documentation is in Github`_, so if you find any mistakes or omissions please fork it and do a pull request.
+   `This documentation is in Github`_, so if you find any mistakes or omissions please fork it and submit a pull request.

 .. warning::
    This document is strictly a guide.
 If the documentation told you to